fdilke/bewl/bewl2/done-todo.md

 - VanillaAlgebraicTheory instead of AlgebraicTheory[Unit]?
 Or maybe Variety.
 - role for those "(+) = ⊕" tensorial extractors instead of cumbersome ab_ω.map { _._1 } etc in LogicalOps and elsewhere
 - quantifiers -do same job for ∃ as for ∀.
 Plan on ∃[X], ∃[X, Y] separate operations.
 Separate tests from logical ops.
+- wherever we have f(a ⊕ b) consider an extension of biarrows so it can be f(a, b)

 # TODO
 - permutations, deep property of FinSet from card trick?